-The Company has a policy regarding trading in its securities which applies to all Directors, employees and contractors.
-This policy also extends to any person or entity, which may in the circumstances be reasonably associated with the Group or any Director, employee or contractor (for example, a spouse, dependent children, family trust, family company or joint venture partner).
-The Securities Trading Policy was last reviewed and updated effective from 1 August 2017.
+The Company has a policy regarding trading in its securities which applies to all Directors, employees and contractors (collectively referred to as SGR Personnel).
+This policy also extends to any person or entity, which may in the circumstances be reasonably associated with the Group or any Director, employee or contractor (for example, a spouse, dependent children, family trust, family company or joint venture partner) (collectively referred to as Associates).
+The Securities Trading Policy was last reviewed and updated effective from 21 February 2019.